secvisogram/csaf-validator-lib/README.md

 [(back to top)](#bsi-csaf-validator-lib)

-## Strict Mode
+### Strict Mode

 In the default setting, the library checks whether the test that should be executed was defined in the library.
 Otherwise, it throws an error.
-To extend the library, that check can be turned off. **In such case, the calling function is responsible of checking whether the test function passed to the `csaf-validator-lib` is benign.
-Calling arbitrary functions (especially those resulting from user input) may result in a code execution vulnerability.
-Therefore, the check of the test function to determine whether it is benign MUST be done before calling it.**
+To extend the library, that check can be turned off.
+In such case, **the calling function is responsible for checking** whether the test function passed to the `csaf-validator-lib` is benign. **Calling arbitrary** functions (especially those resulting from user input) may result in a **code execution vulnerability**.
+Therefore, the check of the test function to determine whether it is benign **MUST be done before calling** it.
 To proceed this dangerous path, set `strict = false`.

 [(back to top)](#bsi-csaf-validator-lib)